Peter Walton (referee)

 Peter Walton (born 10 October 1959) is an English former professional football referee who officiated in the Premier League from 2003 to 2012.
 Beginning 2013, he was general manager of the Professional Referee Organization (PRO) in North America until being replaced by Howard Webb in January 2018.

 Walton is also a former player in the United Counties League.
 He is based in Long Buckby, Northamptonshire, the village which he played his football for.
 He lists his interests as current affairs and golf.

 During his professional career which spanned nearly 20 years, Walton refereed a number of notable matches, including the 2003 final of the Football League Trophy and the FA Community Shield in 2008.
-He is also know for always agreeing with the on field referee even if they make the most bizarre decision.

 Career

 Walton began refereeing in 1986 in local leagues.
 He was appointed to the assistant referees' lists of the Football League in 1993, and the Premier League in 1994.

 In 1996, he was an assistant referee for the FA Cup final at Wembley Stadium, when Manchester United defeated Liverpool with a late Eric Cantona goal.

 In the same year he became a FIFA assistant referee, officiating in that capacity during Euro '96 in England, notably in a group-stage match between Germany and the Czech Republic at Old Trafford, which Germany won 2–0.

 Walton was promoted to the Football League list of referees in 1998.
 At this point, he also stepped down from the FIFA assistant referees' list.

 In 2003, he was added to the Select Group of referees and took charge of the Football League Trophy final between Bristol City and Carlisle United on 6 April, with the Robins triumphing 2–0.
 He also refereed a Division 1 play-off semi-final second leg and a Division 3 play-off semi-final first leg at the end of the 2002-03 season.

 His first Premier League appointment was a 4–3 home win by Wolverhampton Wanderers over Leicester City at Molineux Stadium on 25 October 2003.

 At the end of January 2007, Walton accompanied Regional Referees' Manager Ray Olivier (a Football League referee himself) to Guayaquil, Ecuador, to undertake an Advanced Course for Referees' Instructors on behalf of the Football Association and CONMEBOL.
 Olivier is quoted as saying: "It is also a great fillip to have someone of Peter's calibre as part of the team and his experience of refereeing in the Premiership is invaluable to those referees taking part in this workshop."